Jesse Jackson: 1990s

 Jackson was initially critical of Bill Clinton's moderate, "Third Way" policies.
 According to journalist Peter Beinart, Clinton was "petrified about a primary challenge from" Jackson in the 1996 election.
-But Jackson became a key ally in gaining African American support for Clinton and eventually became a close adviser and friend of the Clinton family.
+But Jackson became a key ally in gaining African-American support for Clinton and eventually became a close adviser and friend of the Clinton family.
 His son Jesse Jackson Jr. was elected to the United States House of Representatives from Illinois.
+In the mid-1990s, Jackson was approached about being the United States Ambassador to South Africa but declined the opportunity in favor of helping Jesse Jackson Jr. run for the House.